University of Birmingham: 1960s and modern expansion

 The university underwent a major expansion in the 1960s due to the production of a masterplan by Casson, Conder and Partners.
-The first of the major buildings to be constructed to a design by the firm was the Refectory and Staff House which was built in 1961 and 1962.
+The first of the major buildings to be constructed to a design by the firm was the Refectory and Staff House, which was built in 1961 and 1962.
 The two buildings are connected by a bridge.
 The next major buildings to be constructed were the Wyddrington and Lake Halls and the Faculty of Commerce and Social Science, all completed in 1965.
-The Wyddrington and Lake Halls, on Edgbaston Park Road, were designed by H. T. Cadbury-Brown and contained three floors of student dwellings above a single floor of communal facilities.

 The Faculty of Commerce and Social Science, now known as the Ashley Building, was designed by Howell, Killick, Partridge and Amis and is a long, curving two-storey block linked to a five-storey whorl.
 The two-storey block follows the curve of the road, and has load-bearing brick cross walls.
 It is faced in specially-made concrete blocks.
 The spiral is faced with faceted pre-cast concrete cladding panels.
 It was statutorily listed in 1993 and a refurbishment by Berman Guedes Stretton was completed in 2006.

-Chamberlain, Powell and Bon were commissioned to design the Physical Education Centre which was built in 1966.
-The main characteristic of the building is the roof of the changing rooms and small gymnasium which has hyperbolic paraboloid roof light shells and is completely paved in quarry tiles.
+Chamberlain, Powell and Bon were commissioned to design the Physical Education Centre, which was built in 1966.
+The main characteristic of the building is the roof of the changing rooms and small gymnasium, which has hyperbolic paraboloid roof light shells and is completely paved in quarry tiles.
 The roof of the sports hall consists of eight conoidal 2½-inch thick sprayed concrete shells springing from 80 ft long pre-stressed valley beams.
 On the south elevation, the roof is supported on raking pre-cast columns and reversed shells form a cantilevered canopy.

 Also completed in 1966 was the Mining and Minerals Engineering and Physical Metallurgy Departments, which was designed by Philip Dowson of Arup Associates.
 This complex consisted of four similar three-storey blocks linked at the corners.
 The frame is of pre-cast reinforced concrete with columns in groups of four and the whole is planned as a tartan grid, allowing services to be carried vertically and horizontally so that at no point in a room are services more than ten feet away.
 The building received the 1966 RIBA Architecture Award for the West Midlands.
 It was statutorily listed in 1993.
-Taking the full five years from 1962 to 1967, Birmingham erected twelve buildings which each cost in excess of a quarter of a million pounds.
+Taking the full five years from 1962 to 1967, Birmingham erected twelve buildings, which each cost in excess of a quarter of a million pounds.